Understanding Krawler

-krawler is powered by Feathers (opens new window) and rely on two of its main abstractions: services (opens new window) and hooks (opens new window).
+krawler is powered by Feathers and rely on two of its main abstractions: services and hooks.
 We assume you are familiar with this technology.

 krawler manipulates three kind of entities: